closed-meta/helpdesk-toolkit/README.md

     - Parameter attributes should be written in alphabetical order.
       Their arguments (if the attribute has any) should also be written in alphabetical order.
-    - The parameter type should immediately preceed the parameter name with a space separating the type and the name.
+    - The parameter type should immediately preceed the parameter name.
     - Switch parameters should be included at the end of the block.

 # license